-- Install and maintain an asset inventory system of the City's lighting inventory that maintains information about each: - a) Light fixture's unique product identifiers and its associated features, including type, model, and wattages; installation, maintenance, removal and disposal dates, and warranty information. - b) Lighting structure and its associated, circuitry, controller, power feed, lighting context, "lighting atlas" grouping and other data points collected in the Condition Assessment as outlined above in Section 3.2.1 and detailed in Exhibit C.
+- Maintain an inventory of the City's lighting assets that includes, at a minimum: - a) Lighting fixture unique product identifiers and associated features, including type, model, and maximum power (watts); installation, maintenance, removal and disposal dates, and warranty information. - b) Lighting structure and its associated, circuitry, controller, power feed, lighting context, "lighting atlas" grouping and other data points collected in the Condition Assessment as outlined above in Section 3.2.1 and detailed in Exhibit C.